Before starting the Sydney Child Health Program (SCHP)

 No, webcasts are delivered via internet streaming and can be viewed at any time after being made available online.
 This delivery mode allows you to access and plan your study at your own pace.

 Can I send questions to Webcast Presenters?

 Yes.
 Webcast Presenters welcome your questions!
-Please send your questions to the Team at DCH / IPPC on firstname.lastname@example.org and your questions will be forwarded to the Webcast Presenters on your behalf.
-We then publish questions and their answers in our monthly Newsletter to share this with others.
+Please send your questions to our Team at email@example.com and your questions will be forwarded to the Webcast Presenters on your behalf.
+We then publish questions and their answers in our monthly Program Case Journal to share with others.

 We welcome your feedback!
 Please go to Contact Us page and use the online ‘Get in Touch’ form to provide feedback.
 We look forward to receiving it.
 Your feedback guides our refinements of this program to best meet your needs.